 You can also try putting out bottles of liquid glue for even more fine motor practice, but you’ll want to have a drying rack handy!

-How will you use these letter squares in your classroom?
+How will you use these free printable alphabet letters in your classroom?

 More Learning Centers